In this article

 Table of contents

-As taxes for an LLC are passed through to its members, the federal income tax rate effectively becomes the functional tax rate for LLC owners.
+As LLC taxes are passed through to its members, the federal income tax rate effectively becomes the functional tax rate for LLC owners.

 These are marginal tax rates, meaning your income is taxed at different rates as it rises.
 As such, not all of your income will be taxed the same.